Canada student visa requirements

 Step 1: Understand the Requirements

-Students wishing to study in Canada should start planning for Canadian study permit at least a year in advance.
-You must read and understand admission requirements for various Canadian institutions and the rules for obtaining a study permit.¬† Common requirements for all universities and institutions include an updated passport, proficiency in either English or French along with proof of passing prescribed language tests with minimum grades/bands, and proof that you can finance your study as well as the cost of living in the country.
+Students wishing to study in Canada should start planning for Canadian study permit at least a year in advance and must understand the Canada student visa rules.
+You must read and understand admission requirements for various Canadian institutions and the rules for obtaining a study permit.
+Common requirements for all universities and institutions include an updated passport, proficiency in either English or French along with proof of passing prescribed language tests with minimum grades/bands, and proof that you can finance your study as well as the cost of living in the country.

 Step 2: Choose your Course and Institution